ndmitchell/tagsoup/README.md

 ## Related Projects

-* [TagSoup for Java](http://tagsoup.info/) - an independently written malformed HTML parser for Java.
-Including [links to other](http://tagsoup.info/#other) HTML parsers.
+* [TagSoup for Java](https://github.com/jukka/tagsoup) - an independently written malformed HTML parser for Java.
 * [HXT: Haskell XML Toolbox](http://www.fh-wedel.de/~si/HXmlToolbox/) - a more comprehensive XML parser, giving the option of using TagSoup as a lexer.
 * [Other Related Work](http://www.fh-wedel.de/~si/HXmlToolbox/#rel) - as described on the HXT pages.
 * [Using TagSoup with Parsec](http://therning.org/magnus/posts/2008-08-08-367-tagsoup-meet-parsec.html) - a nice combination of Haskell libraries.
-* [tagsoup-parsec](http://hackage.haskell.org/package/tagsoup-parsec) - a library for easily using TagSoup as a token type in Parsec.
+* [tagsoup-parsec](https://hackage.haskell.org/package/tagsoup-parsec) - a library for easily using TagSoup as a token type in Parsec.
-* [tagsoup-megaparsec](http://hackage.haskell.org/package/tagsoup-megaparsec) - a library for easily using TagSoup as a token type in Megaparsec.
+* [tagsoup-megaparsec](https://hackage.haskell.org/package/tagsoup-megaparsec) - a library for easily using TagSoup as a token type in Megaparsec.
-* [WraXML](http://hackage.haskell.org/packages/archive/wraxml/latest/doc/html/Text-XML-WraXML-Tree-TagSoup.html) - construct a lazy tree from TagSoup lexemes.
+* [WraXML](https://hackage.haskell.org/packages/archive/wraxml/latest/doc/html/Text-XML-WraXML-Tree-TagSoup.html) - construct a lazy tree from TagSoup lexemes.